gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-two.md

 - recovery
 - sports medicine
 - health
-description: Pelgrimade to the (in?)famous chiropractor
+description: Pilgrimage to the (in?)famous chiropractor
 socialImage: "2020-01-09-death-star-2-social-image.jpeg"

 ---